 Dress It Up

-There is nothing better than a guy in a stunning watch.
+There is nothing better than a guy in a stunning watch like a pocket watch from Dalvey.
 I’m pretty sure I have a watch fetish in fact.
 Pete’s not really a watch wearer but he does have a pretty awesome collection of cufflinks so they’re always a failsafe option.
 He doesn’t have to wear a tie for work but could, and again, they’re one of my favourite items to buy.
 I’m a little jealous that ties for women isn’t really a thing, perhaps I could start a trend.